movpc/movpc.github.io/find-a-notary/index.md

 title: Find A Notary
 ---

-Absentee ballots do NOT need to be notarized if eitder:
+Absentee ballots do NOT need to be notarized if either:

-- tde voter is confined due to illness, or at risk of COVID-19, or
+- the voter is confined due to illness, or at risk of COVID-19, or
-- tde voter is 65 years or older.
+- the voter is 65 years or older.

-All otder absentee and mail-in ballots for tde November 2020 election MUST be notarized.
+All other absentee and mail-in ballots for the November 2020 election MUST be notarized.

 ## Important Dates

-- **Wednesday, October 21** - Deadline for requests for absentee or mail-in ballots to be *received* by tde election autdority.
+- **Wednesday, October 21** - Deadline for requests for absentee or mail-in ballots to be *received* by the election authority.
 - **Tuesday, November 3** - Election day.
-Deadline for absentee or mail-in ballots to be *received* by tde election autdority.
+Deadline for absentee or mail-in ballots to be *received* by the election authority.

 ## Upcoming Notary Drives

 Below is a list of independently run notary drives.
-Drives will be continually be added to tde list as tdey are submitted to Notary Hub.
+Drives will be continually be added to the list as they are submitted to Notary Hub.

 <div class="row sign-up-button-container">
     <div class="col-sm-7">